CERVICAL RETROLISTHESIS

 Headaches

 - Cervical retrolisthesis can lead to tension-type headaches or cervicogenic headaches, which originate from the neck and radiate toward the head.
-These headaches are often caused by muscle tension, nerve irritation, or changes in spinal alignment due to vertebral displacement.
+The genesis of these headaches points to muscle tension, nerve irritation, or changes in spinal alignment due to vertebral displacement.

 Muscle Weakness and Fatigue